 Throughout 1961 the pervasive nature of NASA's dependence on military support -especially from the Air Force-and continued high-level coordination between the Defense Department and NASA tended to conceal the fact that NASA was evolving into the dominant space organization.
-By the spring of 1962 it had grown in one year from 57,500 to 115,500 personnel, and a year later had 218,000 on its roster.
-Meanwhile, NASA's budget also signaled its phenomenal growth.
+By the spring of 1962 it had grown in one year from 57,500 to 115,500 personnel, and a year later had 218,000 on its roster.68 Meanwhile, NASA's budget also signaled its phenomenal growth.
 Its fiscal year 1961 budget of \$926 million, or 51.2 percent of the total space budget, represented the first year the civilian agency received more funding than the Defense Department.
-By fiscal year 1963, the NASA budget comprised 66.7 percent of the total space budget, while the Defense Department's figures indicated a decline from 45 percent of the total budget in fiscal year 1961 to 28.5 percent in fiscal year 1963.\ cedures and responsibilities worked out for Cape Canaveral operations represented one aspect of NASA's new assertiveness, while differences over funding arrangements indicated another.
+By fiscal year 1963, the NASA budget comprised 66.7 percent of the total space budget, while the Defense Department's figures indicated a decline from 45 percent of the total budget in fiscal year 1961 to 28.5 percent in fiscal year 1963.

+NASA's increased size and budgets reflected its responsibility for all manned spaceflight and strengthened its bargaining power and willingness to take a more active part in coordinating programs with the Air Force.
+Disagreement over procedures and responsibilities worked out for Cape Canaveral operations represented one aspect of NASA's new assertiveness, while differences over funding arrangements indicated another.
 In March 1962, NASA took the additional step of establishing independent field offices at both the Cape Canaveral and Vandenberg missile ranges in order to assert its "own identity" and prerogatives.
 The following year, it concluded an agreement with the Air Force whereby it signed on to use the Agena upper stage.
 In doing so, NASA officials became involved early in the planning stage and joined the Air Force Configuration Control Board for the Atlas, Thor, and Agena space vehicles.
 It also participated in the production phase by establishing special coordination groups at Air Force Systems Command to monitor production development.
 NASA's extensive involvement in Defense Department activities led in December 1962 to the appointment of a Deputy Associate Administrator for Defense Affairs.
-Under retired Admiral W. F. Boone, this office became a central coordination and liaison element between NASA and both the Defense Department and the individual military services.
-By contrast, the earlier Air Force initiative to establish the AFSC Office of the Deputy Commander for Space at NASA headquarters represented the need for closer coordination and establishment of a strong Air Force presence with the increasingly important space agency.
+Under retired Admiral W. F. Boone, this office became a central coordination and liaison element between NASA and both the Defense Department and the individual military services.69 By contrast, the earlier Air Force initiative to establish the AFSC Office of the Deputy Commander for Space at NASA headquarters represented the need for closer coordination and establishment of a strong Air Force presence with the increasingly important space agency.
 With the Air Force's disappointment over its failed campaign for a larger military space role, it became increasingly interested in cooperative programs with NASA.
-When the Defense Department continued to question the requirement for an Air Force man-in-space role, the particular focus for Air Force-NASA relations became manned spaceflight.
+When the Defense Department continued to question the requirement for an Air Force man-in-space role, the particular focus for Air Force-NASA relations became manned spaceflight.70